-- 1. The conduct alleged in the formal complaint would not constitute sexual harassment as defined, even if proved; and/or - The conduct did not occur in an employment or educational program, or activity controlled by the University (including buildings or property controlled by recognized student organizations), and/or the University does not have control of the Respondent; and/or - 3.
+- 1. The conduct alleged in the formal complaint would not constitute sexual harassment as defined, even if proved; and/or - 2.
+The conduct did not occur in an employment or educational program, or activity controlled by Arkansas Tech University (including buildings or property controlled by recognized student organizations), and/or Arkansas Tech University does not have control of the Respondent; and/or - 3.
 The conduct did not occur against a person in the United States; and/or - 4.
-At the time of filing a formal complaint, the Complainant is not participating in or attempting to participate in the education program or activity of the University.
+At the time of filing a formal complaint, the Complainant is not participating in or attempting to participate in the education program or activity of Arkansas Tech University.